 Topaz DeJPEG is also compatible with Lightroom, Aperture and iPhoto.
-To use DeJPEG in any of these programs you will need to download and install the free Topaz Fusion Express add on.
+To use DeJPEG in any of these programs you will need to download and install the free Topaz Fusion Express compatibility add on.
 You can get it online at: www.topazlabs.com/downloads

 In Windows, Topaz DeJPEG is supported by most host applications that support Photoshop plug-ins.
-This includes Paint Shop Pro, Photo Impact, Painter, and Irfanview, although there are other host programs that may also support Topaz DeJPEG.
+This includes Paint Shop Pro, Photo Impact, Painter, and Irfanview, although there are additional host programs that may also support Topaz DeJPEG.

-To install DeJPEG in either Paint Shop Pro, Photo Impact, or Irfranview first download Topaz DeJPEG to the default location.
+To install DeJPEG in either Paint Shop Pro, Photo Impact, or Irfranview first download Topaz DeJPEGto the default location.
 Then, to configure it into each program following the host-specific instructions on the next page.

-How to install Topaz DeJPEG in Paintshop Pro 1.
-First launch PaintShop Pro.
+DeJPEG